XMCQCX/DeviceIDPnP/README.md

 * Option to show or hide tooltips in the top left corner.

 ### Supported devices
-* USB, USB Type-C, Bluetooth, HDMI etc...
+* USB, Bluetooth, HDMI etc...

 ### Requirement
 * AutoHotkey v2